core-wg/uri-path-abbrev/draft-amsuess-core-shopinc.md

 ## Proxy behavior

-A proxy MAY expand or introduce a Uri-Path-Abbr when forwarding a request, in particular for serving cached responses, as long as this introduces no new errors to the client.
+A proxy MAY expand or introduce a Uri-Path-Abbrev when forwarding a request, in particular for serving cached responses, as long as this introduces no new errors to the client.

-A proxy that knows Uri-Path-Abbr but not the concrete value SHOULD forward it unmodified, which is the behavior it would apply if it did not know the option.
+A proxy that knows Uri-Path-Abbrev but not the concrete value SHOULD forward it unmodified, which is the behavior it would apply if it did not know the option.
 A reason to reject the request instead is when the proxy is tasked with enforcing access control